 Draft revision of Recommendation ITU-R SM.2110-0 Doc.
 1/217(Rev.1)

-Frequency ranges for operation of non-beam wireless power transmission systems
+Guidance for the use of frequency ranges for operation of non-beam wireless power transmission for electric vehicles

 The changes to the published version of this recommendation align the content to the mandatory recommendation format, update the work status on the frequency ranges related to electric vehicle charging, and removes suitable frequency ranges for non-beam WPT systems for charging mobile and portable devices, which have been moved into a new ITU-R Recommendation.